 Not all, but most American West roads are so utilitarian and straight-as-an-arrow efficient that you start appreciating even the smallest of distractions along the way.
 When the choices for visual entertainment consist of exploded deer carcasses, billboards, and Cracker Barrel signs, you start to realize that interstate travel truly is about the destination — to hell with the journey.

 Interstates, although lifeless, act as lifelines, the gorged arteries of America.
-That’s how roadside places like Crappy Bob’s Minerals and Fossils can stay afloat; people will patronize any kitsch business just to escape the droning of mundane interstate miles for a few precious minutes.
-Be located anywhere near historic Route 66 and people will break the doors down to buy your dinosaur turds.
+Us motorists sometimes clog them like bits of cholesterol.
+That’s how roadside places like Crappy Bob’s Minerals and Fossils can stay afloat: us desperate travelers will patronize any kitsch business just to escape the droning of mundane interstate miles for a few precious minutes.
+Be located anywhere near historic Route 66 and people will break the doors down to buy your dinosaur turds and alien bobbleheads.

 As the asphalt stretches endlessly before you, all there is to do is to keep those wheels spinning and try to get somewhere, anywhere.
 That white line won’t run out until you fall off the continent.

 Eventually, desperation will push you to exciting new hobbies.
 For instance, you’ll look forward to carefully reading the insight provided on walls in rest area bathrooms — at least you’ll be out of the car.
 Truckers murmur fuel prices over diner coffee.
 Those murder motels with their parking-lot-facing doors never looked so appealing after an 800-mile day.
 The growl of an ice machine dropping moldy cubes into a plastic bucket is a sweet sound from my childhood.
-The smell of chlorine wafts from an empty pool that you don’t have energy to visit anyway.
+The smell of chlorine wafts from a pool devoid of people that you don’t have energy to visit anyway.

 I speak from experience.
 This is my third American West road trip in six years.
 My tires have gobbled up thousands of miles beneath them.